How to Become a Professional Speaker: A Comprehensive Toolbox

 Even if upcoming speakers do not meet the criteria for joining, the association would still point you into a helpful direction on how to become a professional speaker e.g. the possibility to sit down with an experienced speaker.

-The option and one’s route to becoming a CSP™ (Certified Speaking Professional) is mapped out clearly and this prestigious designation enjoys the highest level of recognition within the association.
-One of their admirable cornerstones is the Code of Professional Ethics that holds members to high standards of integrity and professional practises.
+The option and one’s route to becoming a CSP™ (Certified Speaking Professional) are mapped out clearly and this prestigious designation enjoys the highest level of recognition within the association.
+One of their admirable cornerstones is the Code of Professional Ethics that holds members to high standards of integrity and professional practices.
 They act purposefully against any member who brings the speaking profession and association into disrepute.

 In the final instalment (Part 3), Becoming a Motivational Speaker: Well-founded Tips we unpack: Working with Speaker Bureaus and other agents, establishing your home office, travel tips and ongoing learning.
 The big question is also asked whether a career from the spoken word is the correct one for you.